What does United Way do?

 Who sets the policy for our local United Way?

 People who live and work in our community are making all policy decisions for your United Way.
-United Way of Inner Wisconsin is governed by a local Board of Directors, comprised of business and community leaders, and assisted by scores of volunteers from the community.
+United Way of Inner Wisconsin is governed by a local Board of Directors, comprised of business and community leaders.

 How much are your administrative costs?